modelop/modelop.github.io/Product Manuals/Github Integration/index.md

 ### Repo directories structure

-FastScore store its assets in the following directories:
+All kinds of FastScore assets are stored in the following directories:
 ```
 attachments
 models